How to Convert Scanned PDF to Excel Spreadsheet (You’ll Need OCR)

 Here we'd like to introduce two most popular techniques: one is to use online conversion services, the other is by using a desktop software.
 Each technique has its own pros and cons.
 We'll explain.

 OCR Online PDF to Excel Services

 - Fast and convenient.
-No need to download anything on your computer.
+No need to download or install any third-party programs on your computer.

 - Security concerns.
 Not all service providers disclose how they'll deal with the documents you upload.

 - Restrictions.
-Most of such services have file size limitations or require you to register to actually download converted files.
+Most of such services have file size limitations or require you to register to get the converted files.

 - Conversion quality tends to be low compared to that of desktop software.

 Best to use: you only have a few unimportant PDFs to be converted.
-We highly recommend you not to upload the scanned PDF file if it contains business confidential.
+We highly recommend you not to upload scanned PDF files if they contain personal privacies or business confidentials.

 - OnlineOCR.Net — http://www.onlineocr.net/ (Max file size: 5MB)